Artificial Intelligence: Mind-Boggling Future Predictions in 2019

 Read on: How AI Is Changing The Way We Work

 This does not seem too mind-boggling at all.
 Probably all of us would love to have a robot doing tedious, mundane tasks like loading a dishwasher, cleaning, doing laundry, etc. It will start getting unimaginable after we have become digitally enhanced cyborgs living in symbiosis with AI systems.
 At one point, we might not have to work at all.
-This sounds like a dream come true – a neverland of unlimited free time.
+This sounds like a dream come true – a Neverland of unlimited free time.

 Robin Hanson predicts in “The Age of Em” that we’ll develop the technology for emulating brains on computers in the next 100 years.
-They will quickly put every human out of work and create a new civilisation, living by the billions or trillions in a few megacities.
+They will quickly put every human out of work and create a new civilization, living by the billions or trillions in a few megacities.
 This will end the industrial era, and we will enter a whole new way of living.